darthvandor13/CSC212-Virtual-Storyteller/README.md

-# NAO Virtual Storyteller — Research Project
+# AI VIRTUAL Storyteller — Research Project

 ## Abstract
 This research project explores the feasibility of integrating generative AI with the NAO humanoid robot to create a virtual storyteller designed for caregivers, educators, and professionals in assistive and therapeutic fields.
 Studies indicate that individuals with Autism Spectrum Disorder (ASD) often find robots more approachable and predictable than human partners, making robotic interaction a valuable tool for fostering communication and social skills.
 By leveraging the NAO robot’s built-in audio functionality as the primary mode of interaction, this project examines how robotics and generative AI can enhance interactive storytelling.